chlebik/rhcsa-practice-questions/questions/005_install_apache_and_give_it_permission_to_nfs_resource.md

 Do
 setsebool -P httpd_use_nfs 1
+Or, for persistant after reboot, semanage boolean --on --modify httpd_use_nfs
 ```

 After executing setsebool -P httpd_use_nfs 1 Apache will be allowed to get documents from NFS mounted folder